Anglican Church of Kenya: Anglican realignment

-The Anglican Church of Kenya is a member of the Global South and the Global Anglican Future Conference (GAFCON).
+The Anglican Church of Kenya is a member of the Global Anglican Future Conference (GAFCON).
 They declared a state of impaired communion with the Episcopal Church of the United States over the question of allowing blessing of same-sex unions and non-celibate gay clergy, and have supported the Anglican Church in North America as a new province in creation of the Anglican Communion.
 However, there are dioceses of The Episcopal Church and of the Anglican Church of Kenya that continue to partner with one-another.
 The ACK is also the second member church of GAFCON to ordain women to the episcopate.

 The second Global Anglican Future Conference was held at All Saints' Cathedral, Nairobi, from 21 October to 26 October 2013.
 The focus was the shared Anglican future, discussing the missionary theme, "Making Disciples of the Lord Jesus Christ".

 The Anglican Church of Kenya was represented at GAFCON III, held in Jerusalem, on 17–22 June 2018, by a 75 members delegation, including Archbishop Jackson Ole Sapit.
 In 2021, Dioceses in Western Kenya broke with a moratorium imposed by GAFCON against the ordination of women as bishops when the Diocese of Bondo and the Diocese of Butere elected two women as bishops.
 This sparked controversy within the ACK as some clergy noted that conservatives claim "Western Kenya dioceses are liberal and are ordaining women.
 [But most] of the Kenyan Anglican dioceses are conservative,' [a cleric] added."

+In October, 2025, after the GAFCON chairman, Laurent Mbanda, criticised the appointment of Dame Sarah Mullally as the new Archbishop of Canterbury and called on GAFCON affiliates to cut ties with the Diocese of Canterbury, Emily Onyango, a bishop in the Diocese of Bondo, offered her support for Sarah Mullally's appointment.
+While the Primate of Kenya, Jackson Ole Sapit, did not comment on the GAFCON statement, Francis Omondi, the bishop of the Diocese of Garissa, stated that the church's laws continue to reference communion with Canterbury and that he supports remaining in communion with Canterbury.
+Alphonce Mwaro Baya, the Bishop of the Diocese of Mombasa, also confirmed that a change to the ACK's constitution would be required to separate from communion with Canterbury.
+In 2026, the Primate of Kenya did not attend the GAFCON conference in Abuja, Nigeria.